tonethar/IGME-330-Spring-2023/notes/js-functions.md

 console.log(filteredScores2);
 ```

-- Note above that both of the functions being passed to `array.filter()` above are *anonymous functions*, but alternatively they could have been *named* function expressions
+- Note above that both of the functions being passed to `array.filter()` above are *anonymous functions*
+- Alternatively, they could have been *named* function expressions
+- One obvious advantage of naming the filtering function above is that we could *reuse* it

 ```js
 const scores1 = [100000, 90, 85, 500, 22, 54321, 1001];